spcruzaley/cognito-oauth2/README.md

 That's it.

-The winner will be the first person that makes the POST call to the endpoint, to validate that the information will be saved in a DB with the time.
+The winner will be the first person that makes the POST call to the endpoint to validate that the information will be saved in a DB with the time.

+***IMPORTANT NOTE: YOU ALSO NEED TO PROVIDE US YOUR FORKED PROJECT URL***

 ## Execution with maven